codythegreat/dss/README.md

 `./dss sample.txt`

-Note that you will need to include `title` and `slides` variables inside your txt file.
+Note that you will need to include the `title` variable inside your txt file.
 See the sample files for more details.

 Slides start after the `{STARTSLIDES}` tag, and the program iterates to the next slide when it sees the `{ENDSLIDE}`.